microsoft/sample-app-aoai-chatGPT/README.md

     - `AZURE_SEARCH_STRICTNESS`
     - `AZURE_OPENAI_EMBEDDING_NAME`

 3. Start the app with `start.cmd`.
 This will build the frontend, install backend dependencies, and then start the app.
+Or, just run the backend in debug mode using the VSCode debug configuration in `.vscode/launch.json`.
-4. You can see the local running app at http://127.0.0.1:5000.
+4. You can see the local running app at http://127.0.0.1:50505.

 #### Local Setup: Enable Chat History
 To enable chat history, you will need to set up CosmosDB resources.
 The ARM template in the `infrastructure` folder can be used to deploy an app service and a CosmosDB with the database and container configured.
 Then specify these additional environment variables: